shenghui0779/vsc-solarized-pro/README.md

 # VSCode Solarized Pro

-A dark solarized theme based on braver-solarized.
-Workbench styles included.
+A dark solarized theme that you deserve.

 ## Installation